shekhargulati/30-seconds-of-java/README.md

 Returns the symmetric difference between two arrays.

-Create a `Set` from each array, then use `Array.stream().filter()` on each of them to only keep values not contained in the other.
+Create a `Set` from each array, then use `Arrays.stream().filter()` on each of them to only keep values not contained in the other.
 Finally, concatenate both arrays and create a new array and return it.

 ```java
 public static <T> T[] symmetricDifference(T[] first, T[] second) {